poojapriya1024/mood_menu/README.md

 # MoodMenu

 MoodMenu is a web application that recommends dishes based on the user's current emotion detected from their facial expressions.
 This project leverages deep learning models for emotion recognition and connects to a database to provide personalized food recommendations.
+It helps in improving the user's emotional well-being.

 ## Features